Select your shipping location to see your price and delivery times

 Weather resistance Low – suitable for indoor use only

-Color Light yellow to creamy white, with reddish heartwood in older trees
+Colour Pale yellow to cream-white, with a reddish heartwood in older trees

-Uses Furniture, sports equipment, tool handles, interior construction
+Applications Furniture, sports equipment, tool handles, interior fitting

 Ash wood at ekomia

-We exclusively use European ash wood from sustainable forestry, certified by FSC or PEFC.
+We source exclusively European ash from FSC- or PEFC-certified forestry.

-All surfaces are treated with ecological, vegan furniture oil – allowing the wood to breathe and making it easy to care for or repair when needed.
+Surfaces are finished with plant-based, vegan furniture oil – keeping the wood breathable and easy to care for or repair.

 Questions & answers for Ash